abinit/abinit/doc/tutorial/spin.md

 It is also reported the same difference but as integrated into spheres around each atom (here we have only one atom), which gives here 1.500458 $\mu_B$ on iron atom.
-The integrated magnetization in atomic spheres is an approximation, one should always check that the sum of the integrated atomic magnetization from the atomic sphere is very close to the exact up-dn unit cell magnetization.
+The integrated magnetization in atomic spheres is an approximation, one should always check that the sum of the integrated atomic magnetization "from the atomic sphere" is very close to the exact up-dn unit cell magnetization.
 In the case of dataset 1 without magnetism, only the integrated electronic density is reported since there is no distinction between up and down spin channels.

-You can look to the total energy of dataset 1 and 2:
+You can look at the total energy of dataset 1 and 2:

 ```
            etotal1    -1.2342819713E+02